Intrathecal administration: Anaesthetics/analgesics

 Intrathecal administration of drugs for anaesthesia or analgesia can be utilized in the form of single-dose or continuous via catheter with external or internal pump depending on indication and duration needed.
 Usually a combination of a local anesthetic and one or more adjuvant drugs are used.

 Alpha-adrenergic agonists

 Intrathecal clonidine or dexmedetomidine can be used to prolong duration of anaesthesia and analgesia but comes with increased risk of hypotension.

 Opioids

 Lipophilic opioids such as fentanyl and sufentanil can be administered intrathecally for short duration of anaesthesia and analgesia.

 Hydrophilic opioids such as morphine, diamorphine and hydromorphone can be administered intrathecally for longer duration of analgesia, up to 24 hours.

 Pethidine has the unusual property of being both a local anaesthetic and opioid analgesic, which occasionally permits its use as the sole intrathecal anaesthetic agent.

 Caution should be exercised with intrathecal opioids due to the risk of hypoventilation.
-Hydrophilic opioids comes with a dose-dependent risk of late onset hypoventilation, however, low-dose intrathecal hydrophilic opioids have similar risk for hypoventilation as systemic opioids.
+Hydrophilic opioids come with a dose-dependent risk of late onset hypoventilation, however, low-dose intrathecal hydrophilic opioids have similar risk for hypoventilation as systemic opioids.
 Other adverse effects of intrathecal opioids include nausea and vomiting, pruritus and urinary retention.